22 Jul In Search of SELF

 If you want to see me cry, play the profoundly moving song from Les Miserables in which the protagonist Jean Valjean asks the ultimate existential question “Who am I?”

-If you’re a warm-blooded, thinking human being, you too have been challenged by this query.
+If you’re a warm-blooded, thinking human being, you too have been challenged by this perplexing topic.

-I spent many hours reflecting on this perplexing subject as a young man, often late at night in the entrancing light and warmth of a dancing campfire.
+I spent many hours reflecting on this as a young man, often late at night in the entrancing light and warmth of a dancing campfire.

 After a while, I stopped asking the question.
 It was too difficult to answer.
 Instead, I poured myself into the busyness of life … planning, building, doing.